aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 Please consult the documentation for your git provider to determine how to add your key; for example, you can find the documentation

 ## Add your private key to your SSH agent on your management machine
-When using a generic git provider EKS Anywhere requires that your management machine have a running SSH agent and the private key be added to that SSH agent.
+When using a generic git provider, EKS Anywhere requires that your management machine has a running SSH agent and the private key be added to that SSH agent.

 You can start an SSH agent and add your private key by executing the following in your current session: